 - Slide your hand through your locks and pull it out.
 Got more than 5 hairs on your palm?
 Your mane is on its way to a sorry state.
 So, it needs help.
 The first aid is cutting.

 - Take one hair in your hand, squeeze the top between two fingers and slightly pull at the end with another hand.
 Did you break it?
-Go make an appointment.
+Go make an appointment with a professional hairstylist.

-- Braids, ponytails and other hairstyles.
-If you want to protect your long hair from the UV rays, try not to wear it down.
-Tie it into knots, buns, braids, dreadlocks.
+- If you want to protect your long hair from the UV rays, try not to wear it down.
+Tie it into knots, short hair buns, braids, dreadlocks.
 Choose whatever you want.
 This way the hair will be much safer from the heat and other negative impacts.